SeriousOldMan/Simulator-Controller/Docs/Race Settings.md

 The following table will give you an overview over all settings, which are available in the session database.
 As described [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-settings-1), this settings can be defined precisely for a given simulator / car / track / weather combo and will overwrite the settings you have chosen in the "Race Settings" dialog.
 This allows you to automate most of the settings required for an upcoming session.

+### General settings

+This settings are generally available, although you can and have to define them specific for a given simulator / car / track / weather combo as described.
+Further down below you can find additional settings, which are not generally available, but are specific for a selected simulator.

 | Category   | Setting                                  | Type    | Default                         | Available in "Race Settings" dialog| Description  |
 |------------|------------------------------------------|---------|---------------------------------|------------------------------------|--------------|
 | Data       | Collect Telemetry during Practice        | Boolean | True                            | No  | If *True*, general telemetry data is collected by the Strategist during practice sessions. |